FelipeFTN/Web-Development/README.md

 Here, I am using some HTML, CSS and Javascript Knowledge to build this projects

-- Jokenpo - A rock paper scissors simple game made with a Artificial inteligence playing against player
+- Jokenpo - A rock paper scissors simple game made with a Artificial inteligence playing against the player

 - Hippocampus - A study plan website that organize the subjects according to the time